-The MCEE is charged by law with an ambitious agenda, one that has tremendous significance for the educational opportunities and outcomes of our state’s children.
-The MCEE will submit to the State Board of Education, the Governor, and the state legislature a report that identifies and recommends all of the following:
+The MCEE was charged by law with an ambitious agenda, one that has tremendous significance for the educational opportunities and outcomes of our state’s children.
+The MCEE has submitted to the State Board of Education, the Governor, and the state legislature a report that identifies and recommends all of the following:

 - A student growth and assessment tool.